 They say, “history repeats itself” and here is an example of how to use this old adage to your advantage.
-The good news is that with analytics and affiliate reporting software you can really dive deep into what performed well and why.
+The good news is that with analytics and affiliate data management software you can really dive deep into what performed well and why.
 This helps you make decisions of where to focus your efforts.

 - Articles: Take a look at what did well last year, which articles made the most money?
 If you did something special, your audience is probably looking forward to you doing an updated version again this year.
 Halloween is really my favorite holiday, and every year I did a crazy five-part Halloween series.
 My readers would start asking about it in September!

 - Retailers: Aside from the content, it’s always a good idea to look at which retailers did the best, and which retailers you made the most money from.
 This is a good indicator of which retailers your audience is most comfortable buying from, and that’s a big deal.
 How many times have you not bought something because your wallet was in the other room?